PelionIoT/mbl-core/tutorials/hello_pelion_connect/README.md

 # Structure

 `<mbl-core>/tutorials/hello_pelion_connect` directory which contains the following software:
 - hello-pelion-connect application sources.
-The source code of the application is located in the folder `source`. hello-pelion-connect application description please see in this [readme file][hello-pelion-connect-readme].
+The source code of the application is located in the `source` folder .
+For hello-pelion-connect application description please see this [readme file][hello-pelion-connect-readme].
-- Docker stuff (shell scripts and the Docker file) for the containerized hello-pelion-connect application IPK creation.
-Shell scripts are located in the root folder (`<mbl-core>/tutorials/hello_pelion_connect`). `Dockerfile` is located in the folder `cc-env`.
+- Docker environment (shell scripts and the Dockerfile) for the containerized hello-pelion-connect application IPK creation.
+Shell scripts are located in the `<mbl-core>/tutorials/hello_pelion_connect` folder.
+Dockerfile is located in the `cc-env` folder.
-- OPKG configuration which is required for IPK generation.
-OPKG configuration is located in `src_opkg` folder.
+- OPKG configuration file which is required for IPK generation.
+OPKG configuration file is located under `src_opkg` folder.
-- OCI container configuration which defines properties of the container in which the hello-pelion-connect application will run on the device.
-The OCI container configuration is located in the `src_bundle` folder.
+- OCI container configuration file is located under `src_bundle` folder.

-## Create hello-pelion-connect IPK
+## Create hello-pelion-connect IPK on a PC

-The hello-pelion-connect application is created inside the Docker container.
-This Docker container contains all the necessary tools that are required for the application creation (and therefore the required tools are not prerequisites of the user PC).
+The hello-pelion-connect application is created inside the Docker container on a PC.
+The Docker container contains all the necessary tools that are required for the application creation.

 The Docker container is built and run by the main script `container_create_hello_pelion_connect.sh`.
 This script is the main script which is used for the hello-pelion-connect application IPK creation.
 The resulting IPK contains the containerized hello-pelion-connect application.